CoolninjaGames/AquaFlow/README.md

-# AquaFlow
+# JABC

-To run code, run java -jar PathToAquaFlow.jar "Flow File".
+To run code, run java -jar PathToJABC.jar "Abstract File".
 Read the wiki for more infomation.